zderApfel/RoU/README.md

 ### Stats

 * Hit Points (HP) - Represents your health.
-When reaching zero, a calculation is made to determine if the mercenary dies or is rendered unconscious.
-(See [Unconscious](#unconscious))
+When it's at zero, you die

 * Stamina - Depletes when sprinting, jumping, or melee attacking.
-Regeneration scales with Health
+Regenerates automatically at a speed dependent on Health stat.
+In hardcore mode, the regeneration rate is reduced with the amount of HP missing

-* Balance Points (BP) - Represents your balance.
+* Balance Points (BP) - Represents your mental balance.
 BP reduces from getting damaged.
-On reaching zero, you fall to the ground, becoming helpless for a time.
-Melee attacks have significantly stronger BP damage than bullets do (outside of the high caliber ones), so don't worry about getting cheesed down by a group of gunmen...but also a group of gunmen can kill you fast anyway.
-BP regenerates quickly after not being damaged for a time.
+If this reaches zero before HP does, you are knocked out.
+(See [Unconscious](#unconscious)).
+BP regenerates slowly when out of combat.
+In hardcore mode, the regeneration rate is reduced with the amount of HP missing

 * Armor Points (AP) - Represents the health of any worn armor.
 Armor health is depleted by a large amount when pierced by a bullet.
 If a bullet is deflected, damage is minimal.